 Respiratory Protection.
 Respiratory protection is generally not necessary in the laboratory or studio setting and must not be used as a substitute for adequate engineering controls.
-Availability of respiratory protection for emergency situations may be required when working with chemicals or materials that are highly toxic, volatile, or gaseous.
 If a procedure requires exposure above the action level that cannot be reduced, respiratory protection will be required.
 All use of respiratory protective equipment is covered under the NMHU Respiratory Protection program.